Rubén Sellés: Southampton

 On 10 June 2022, Sellés departed Copenhagen to join Premier League club Southampton, as assistant to Ralph Hasenhüttl.
 On 7 November, Hasenhüttl was sacked by Southampton, and Sellés was placed in caretaker charge of the club.
-Sellés took charge of one match for The Saints before the appointment of new manager Nathan Jones, a 1–1 draw against Sheffield Wednesday in the EFL Cup on 9 November - in which Southampton advanced to the next round after a penalty shootout.
+Sellés took charge of one match for The Saints before the appointment of new manager Nathan Jones, a 1–1 draw against Sheffield Wednesday in the EFL Cup on 9 November – in which Southampton advanced to the next round after a penalty shootout.

 He again took temporary charge of the team after Jones was sacked in February 2023.
 His first game in charge was a 1–0 away victory over Chelsea.
 On 24 February, Sellés was appointed manager until the end of the 2022–23 season.
+On 24 May, Southampton confirmed that they would not renew his contract when it expired at the end of the season.
+On 28 May, Sellés managed his final game at Southampton; a 4–4 draw against Liverpool on the final day of the league season.
+In his three months in charge, he oversaw the relegation of Southampton to the EFL Championship, having won just two games in 17 matches.